justinph/weatherbot/README.md

 - [Geocoder](https://www.npmjs.com/package/node-geocoder)
 - [Request](https://www.npmjs.com/package/request)

+To install these packages, run `npm install` in the directory where you have cloned this repository.
+This will install the packages.

 ##Keys

 It also requires Twitter API keys and OAUTH tokens you can get by logging into your Twitter account and going to the Apps page for your account at [https://apps.twitter.com/](https://apps.twitter.com/).